Wint3rmute/baczek.me/content/luthier.md

 | w1/02 | Test FFT algos in rust, try plotting them in real time in UI |
 | w2/02 | Prepare **any** prototype of synth graph building UI |

+## Architecture notes

+Use a simple NxN matrix as a "patch bay".
+Pass a pointer to that matrix to each node as a mutable reference.
+Nodes know their own ID.

+Question: how would they know the IDs of modulators?
+Maybe the matrix should not be a raw array (in a structural sense), but rather a mirror-like mapping (axis going across the array)?

 ## Useful links